Samualsi/Trading_View_Trend_Line/README.md

-Here’s a draft **README.md** for your repository Trading_View_Trend_Line.
-Feel free to adjust wording, sections, and formatting to match your style and any additional details you'd like to include.

----

 # Trading_View_Trend_Line

 A Python-based tool for automatically detecting and drawing trend lines on charts from TradingView, helping traders identify key support and resistance levels.